-Ecommerce vs marketplace – Own website or selling platform?
-What sells better?
+Ecommerce vs Marketplace – Own Website or Selling Platform?
+What is better?

-- We will introduce the definition of the marketplace.
+- We will introduce the definition of marketplace platforms.

-- We will also tell you what is an e-commerce website.
+- We will also tell you what an e-commerce website is.

 - Ecommerce vs marketplace: take a look at how these two solutions compare against vendors’ top concerns.

-From the seller’s perspective, there are a whole plethora of eCommerce and marketplace options to choose from.
-This choice can, however, seem equally empowering as overwhelming.
-Especially to those entrepreneurs who have no previous experience with selling online.
+From the seller’s perspective, there are many eCommerce and marketplace options to choose from.
+However, this choice can seem equally empowering as overwhelming, especially to those entrepreneurs who have no previous experience with selling online.

 In the following post, we’ll discuss one of the most common dilemmas vendors face when they want to take their products online – namely, whether it’s worth selling your products via an e-commerce vs marketplace.